What Is The Difference Between A Modular And Civil Kitchen?

 Storage Options Galore

 Now since modular kitchens are built to suit your needs you can design one with customised storage options.
 A designated corisan rack for spices, cabinets, cutlery organisers, S-carousel, oil pull-outs, tandem and skirting drawers, janitor units, pantry, magic corner units, vertical tray storage – absolutely anything and everything you want to cook in a clutter-free zone.
 Your neighbourhood carpenter may not be able to give you a kitchen built with the latest technology or hardware that has become a basic requirement for modern homeowners.
 In the name of storage options, civil kitchens are built with rudimentary storage solutions – cabinets and drawers with restricted space – simply because carpenters’ knowledge is restricted.
 They are not updated with the latest trends, designs, accessories or technicalities of modular kitchen units.
 Here is where the services of interior design professionals trump carpenters big time.

 A 3D Look Into Your Design

 If you have opted for a modular kitchen your design firm will give you a visual tour of your dream kitchen as well as a 3D presentation.
 And the biggest perk is that the end result will be just like the visual.
-Needless to say visualisation is next to impossible with carpenters.
+Needless to say, visualisation is next to impossible with carpenters.
 A carpenter cannot give you a sense of what your kitchen is going to look like with the latest 3D technology or virtual reality.
-At the most your carpenter will give you a rough sketch on paper.
-However there is no guarantee that your kitchen will turn out exactly the same.
-Nor will you get an up close and personal feel of textures, finishes or materials that will be used.
+At most your carpenter will give you a rough sketch on paper.
+However, there is no guarantee that your kitchen will turn out exactly the same.
+Nor will you get an up-close and personal feel of textures, finishes or materials that will be used.

 Modular Kitchens Are Easy To Clean